Table of Contents

 When it comes to herbal teas, mint tea is a favorite among many.
 Its refreshing taste and soothing properties make it a go-to beverage for relaxation.
 However, a common question arises: does mint tea have caffeine?
-In this article, we’ll explore the caffeine content of mint tea, delve into what is peppermint tea good for, and guide you on how do you make mint tea at home.
+In this article, we’ll explore the caffeine content of mint tea, delve into what is peppermint tea good for, and guide you on how do you make mint tea at home using both fresh peppermint leaves and convenient tea bags.

 Understanding Mint Tea and Its Varieties